Fiasp® is an injectable prescription mealtime insulin used to help improve blood sugar in adults and children with diabetes.

 bNeedles are sold separately, will need a prescription, and need to be processed by a pharmacist.

-Fiasp® FlexTouch® is the latest prefilled insulin device from Novo Nordisk.
+Fiasp® FlexTouch® is a prefilled insulin device from Novo Nordisk.
 The Fiasp® FlexTouch® pen has been designed with no push-button extension and offers a click that you may hear or feel when your dose is delivered.c

 cAfter dose counter has returned to 0, keep needle in skin for 6 seconds before the needle is removed.
 If you do not, you may not have received your full dose and you should check your blood sugar levels more often because you may need more insulin.
 You may or may not hear an audible click at end of dose.